GOVERNANCE AND OVERSIGHT

 - Implementing procedures for selecting and monitoring investment options

-- Identify investment-related risks and establish the companies’ policy towards risk
+- Identifying investment-related risks and establishing the companies’ policy towards risk

 - Establishing benchmarks for measuring performance